-Running a static code analysis (SCA) is a useful practice that allows you to review code and detect errors throughout the deployment lifecycle.
+Running static code analysis (SCA) is a useful practice that allows you to review code and detect errors throughout the deployment lifecycle.

 There are many places where you can execute code analysis with Copado, which we will describe in more detail below.
 But prior to running static code analysis, you will need to define the static code analysis settings and assign them to a pipeline.
 To learn more about this, check out the following links:

 You can request status code analysis for all classes in a Salesforce org to run from an Org Credential record if the org credential is included in a pipeline with SCA settings assigned.
 To do this, navigate to the Credential record and click on Run Static Code Analysis:

 On a user story with an environment inside a pipeline that has SCA settings assigned, you can request static code analysis for Apex classes related to it.
-To do this, navigate to the User Story record and click on the drop-down menu in the top right corner.
+To do this, navigate to the User Story record and click on the drop-down menu at the top right corner.
 Then click on Run Static Code Analysis: